ivoyager/ivoyager-changelogs/README.md

 See download instructions and links [here](https://ivoyager.dev/download/).

-**Repository name changes!** I changed the names of two repositories, shortening to just "planetarium" and "project_template".
+**Repository changes!** I changed the names of the two "project" repositories, shortening to just "planetarium" and "project_template".
 The old URLs will continue to work so nothing should break.
-But you might want to update your fork and local repository names (and Git remotes) for consistency.
+I deleated both the "issues" and "downloads" repositories.
+Issues and downloads are now found in their respective project or submodule repositories, although the vast majority of issues will involve the submodule [here](https://github.com/ivoyager/ivoyager/issues).

 ## Added
 * Network sync capability added in StateManager, Timekeeper and Body for multiplayer support.
 (Note: We won't have a NetworkLobby in core ivoyager, since that is very application-specific.
 But core will have signals and rpc calls to keep a network game synched on the solar system side.)